ARMmbed/mbed-client-linux-example/README.md

 ## Required hardware

-* 64 bit Ubuntu/XUbuntu OS desktop environment
+* Ubuntu/XUbuntu OS desktop environment
 **Note** This example is targetted for linux platform and this is only for building,compiling and running on Linux platform.

 ## Required software